webpack/react-starter/NOTES/HowStuffWorks.md

 You'll find that all pages are subroutes within the `app` route, which instantiates `/app/Application/index.jsx`, which contains a `RouteHander` component that inserts subroute output.

+## How the server JSON API works.
+The `/lib/server.js` serves the application, but it also serves the API URLs that the stores talk with.
+It initializes two databases once (one per todo list), and then continues to listen for GET/POST requests on specific URLs.

 ## How the stores work.
+todo

+Note on `Application.update()`: normally components should not access the stores except for reading in `getState()`.
+Everything else should be done with actions.

+## How the actions work.
 todo